CorgiDev/CVE_Search/ReadMe.md

 ## Pre-requisites
 List of pre-requisites for running the program:
 1. Have Python installed.
 Preferably 3.8.3+.
-2. If running this within VS Code, you will want to
+2. If running this within VS Code, you will want to select the newest Python interpreter possible, and preferably a 64bit version.
+3. You may need to use pip to install some additional modules manually:
+   1. pip install unicodecsv==0.14.1

 ## How to Launch Project
 List of steps to run the program: